neilkaus/ece320tools/README.md

 ### pd5diff

-Based on the PD4 decoder in Rust, PD5 diff should have minimal (if any) false positives.
+Based on the PD4 decoder in Rust, `pd5diff` should have minimal (if any) false positives.

 While you can invoke cargo directly to use it, I've provided a convenience `pd5diff.sh` script which will take care of it for you **and enable some compiler optimizations.**